DataDog/integrations-core/elastic/README.md

 # Installation

-The Elasticsearch check is packaged with the Datadog Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Elasticsearch nodes or on some other server if you use hosted Elasticsearch (e.g. Elastic Cloud).
+The Elasticsearch check is packaged with the Datadog Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Elasticsearch nodes, or on some other server if you use a hosted Elasticsearch (e.g. Elastic Cloud).
 If you need the newest version of the Elasticsearch check, install the `dd-check-elastic` package; this package's check will override the one packaged with the Agent.
 See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 # Configuration